 Employees who feel that they have been subject to discrimination or harassment in violation of the policies set forth in this Manual should immediately report their complaint in accordance with the procedure in this section.
-An employee or applicant wishing to file a discrimination, harassment, and/or retaliation complaint should contact Human Resources, Employment Relations Division, at (216) 443-7190 or TTY (216) 443-7002.
+An employee or applicant wishing to file a discrimination, harassment, and/or retaliation complaint should contact Human Resources at (216) 443-7190 or TTY (216) 443-7002.

-Employees may also contact their immediate supervisor or their Department Director or Human Resources if they so choose.
-The supervisor, or Director or Human Resources will then refer the matter to the Employment Relations Division Human Resources.
+Employees may also contact their immediate supervisor or their Department Director if they so choose.
+The supervisor or Director will then refer the matter to Human Resources.

-If, after initial review of the complaint, it is determined that the complaint involves equal employment opportunity issues, the Employment Relations Division Human Resources will initiate a thorough investigation into the complaint to determine whether there has been a violation of the Equal Employment Opportunity Policy, Workplace Harassment Policy, and/or Anti-Retaliation Policy.
-The investigation by the Employment Relations Division Human Resources may include:
+If, after initial review of the complaint, it is determined that the complaint involves equal employment opportunity issues, Human Resources will initiate a thorough investigation into the complaint to determine whether there has been a violation of the Equal Employment Opportunity Policy, Workplace Harassment Policy, and/or Anti-Retaliation Policy.
+The investigation by Human Resources may include: